MOSEK/mosek.rust/doc/source/api.rst

 ``j``
     Index of the first variable in the first cone to be appended.

-Appends a number conic constraints to the problem.
-The :math:`k`\ th cone is assumed to be of dimension ``nummem[k]``.
-Moreover, is assumed that the first variable of the first cone has index :math:`j` and the index of the variable in each cone are sequential.
-Finally, it assumed in the second cone is the last index of first cone plus one and so forth.
+Appends a multiple conic constraints to the problem.

 .. index:: append_cons